iredmail/docs/en_US/iredadmin/2-iredadmin-pro.restful.api-20170123.md

     * For http `POST`, `DELETE`, `PUT` methods, it returns JSON data: `{'_success': true}`.
     * For http `GET` method, it returns JSON data: `{'_success': true, '_data': <program_output>}`.
 * If operation failed, it returns JSON data: `{'_success': false, '_msg': '<error_reason>'}`.

+## Requirements

+This document is applicable to iRedAdmin-Pro-LDAP-2.7.0 and iRedAdmin-Pro-SQL-2.5.0.

 ## Enable RESTful API